 CVE-2026-8952

-A privilege escalation vulnerability exists in the Application Update component, potentially allowing unauthorized users to gain elevated system permissions.
+A privilege escalation vulnerability exists in the Application Update component of Mozilla Firefox and Thunderbird, potentially allowing an attacker to gain unauthorized system access.

 Executive summary